');

 About Courtenay, ND

-Courtenay is a small community in North Dakota with a population of 27 residents.
-The median household income is $57,500 per year, which is near the national average.
-The median age in Courtenay is 59.5 years.
+Courtenay is a small community located in North Dakota with a population of 27 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,500 per year, which is 23% below the national median of $75,149.
+The median age of 59.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Courtenay Ranks in North Dakota